What Databases Are For

 TWO TYPES OF SEARCH LANGUAGE: KEYWORDS AND SUBJECTS

-- Subject terms, by contrast, come from a standardized vocabulary list and are chosen by catalogers or database creators to describe the intellectual content or emphasis of an item in precise and commonly understood ways.
+- Subject terms, by contrast, come from a standardized vocabulary list and are chosen by librarians or database creators to describe the intellectual content or emphasis of an item in precise and commonly understood ways.

 Subject terms add value to a search by helping you find additional items that are related in emphasis, that cover similar content, or that have the same purpose.